Vyral/base-template/_posts/2020-02-10-predictions-for-2020.md

 We’re expecting 2020 to bring us more of a balanced market, as we’re already seeing some inventory levels rise and more sellers prepare their homes for sale—more so than last year at this time.&nbsp;

-There’s been three straight years of a low inventory market, but with the amount of sellers that we’re seeing prepare for this year’s spring, things may be slightly different.&nbsp;
+There have been three straight years of a low inventory market, but with the number of sellers that we’re seeing prepare for this year’s spring, things may be slightly different.&nbsp;

 The prediction for 2020 (especially as we were heading into the 2019 holidays) was that there would be higher sales and lower interest rates.
 Of course, economic conditions always play a factor, so we can never be certain, but so far **low rates and higher sales remain in the forecast.&nbsp;**